baoqianz/docco/docco.gy.md

         def marked = new CommonMark()
         def commander = new Commander()

+Main Documentation Generation Functions

+Generate the documentation for our configured source file by copying over static assets, reading all the source files in, splitting them up into prose+code sections, highlighting each file in the appropriate language, and printing them out in an HTML template.

         def document(options = [:], k = null) {
           def config = configure options